 It was three months into lockdown.
-Our resident company entertainer was away on holiday and my moment had finally come.
-Work asked if i wanted to run something for the office...
+Our resident company entertainer was away on holiday and my moment to shine had finally come.
+I was asked if i wanted to run something fun for the all office meeting...

-Using Menti, a survey tool for business types trying to spice up their dull presentations.
-I made a quiz to remind everyone of the fun parts of work.
-Players vote and if you're in the majority you got a point.
+With a little help from Mentimeter, a survey tool for business types trying to spice up dull presentations.
+I created a first of it's kind quiz to remind everyone of the fun parts of work.
+Everyone voted and anyone in the majority of votes got points.
 Everyone was so engaged with my dumb surveys they forgot to keep track of their points...
-I was the only winner that day.

 More time in lockdown passed...

 The remnants of my old life had long since gone away, everything was empty.
 When suddenly the sound of slack rang through my bedroom office, like the bat signal over the streets of Gotham.
 Work needed a hero.
 They needed me.
 Could I, Jake Sharpe, make a mandatory all–day remote company meeting tolerable?

 It was an impossible task, but this time I had a budget for prizes and unlimited free time.

 Inspired by one of my all time heroes, TV presenter Noel Edmonds and Swap Shop.
 I created a short skit and shared it with some colleagues to test the water.
 We thought it was alright, so we started filming scenes with me dressed in a suit and bowtie around East London.

 I wanted to harness that 70s quiz show nostalgia and create a faux sense of community by reminding everyone of the good old days.
 Unfortunately I wasn’t actually alive in the 70s, but if I was I’d be sitting in a pretty cushty director role by now.